-The key to obtaining the desired properties of a printed part is proper heating of the material before printing.
+The key to obtaining the desired properties of a printed part is proper filament drying before printing.
 What does this process consist in?

 To remove excess moisture from material, it is necessary to place a filament spool in a suitable device to dry it.
 The time and temperature at which the heating operation should be carried out depends on the material used.